 - the number, expiry date and local authority given on your current badge, if you have one

 If you automatically qualify for a badge you should receive it within 28 days.
 If you need a walking assessment, your application may take up to 6 weeks to process.

 The maximum amount of time a Blue Badge can last for is 3 years.
-This could be less if your badge is linked to a DLA or PIP award.
+This could be less if your badge is linked to a DLA or PIP award, or if the badge is for a child under the age of 3 years old.
 The badge holder is responsible for knowing the date when their badge expires.

 If you want to renew your badge you need to reapply.
 You can reapply online via GOV.UK.

 Please make sure you apply for a new Blue Badge 8 to 12 weeks before the expiry date of your current Blue Badge.

 Once your Blue Badge has expired it will no longer be valid.
 Please return your expired badge to Middlesbrough Council either in person to the Customer Centre at Middlesbrough House, or by post to: Blue Badge team, PO Box 505, Civic Centre, Middlesbrough, TS1 9FZ.
 If your Blue Badge has expired, please read the coronavirus (COVID-19) update at the top of this page, about using expired permits until 30 September 2020.

 The council allows free parking without time limits for disabled badge holders in all its pay and display car parks, and pay and display on-street parking areas.
 This provision applies to all types of parking places including long, short and limited-stay spaces, not just dedicated disabled bays (excluding the private permit parking area on level 4a of the Captain Cook Square Car Park and level 6 which is also for private parking on Monday to Friday).